* Co-founder of the Southern Christian Leadership Conference

 In 2012, Lowery spoke out against an Amendment designed to grant the state of Georgia the power to approve charter schools, irrespective of a local school board’s objections.
 He appeared in ads pleading with Georgians not to let lawmakers “resegregate our schools.”

 At an October 2012 get-out-the-vote event in Georgia, Lowery became angry when speaking about blacks who were undecided about supporting Obama’s re-election bid at the polls: “I don’t know what kind of a ni–er wouldn’t vote with a black man running.
 All that he [Obama] did with the stimulus was genius.
 Nobody intelligent would risk this country with [Republican challenger Mitt] Romney.”
 Further, Lowery maintained that if not for America’s widespread white racism, Obama, who was locked in a tight race with Romney, would have been comfortably ahead in the polls: “If Obama was white, there would be no question on who was going to win.”
 According to a story in the Monroe County Reporter, Lowery also told those in attendance that “when he was a young militant, he used to say all white folks were going to hell.
 Then he mellowed and just said most of them were.
 Now, he said, he is back to where he was.”

-Although his United Methodist denomination prohibits it, Lowery supports same-sex unions.
+Contrary to the official position of his United Methodist denomination, Lowery supported same-sex marriage.
 Indeed he once added his own name to a petition deriding his church’s stance on homosexuality as “spiritual violence.”
-Lowery has also impugned black opposition to same-sex marriage, saying: “You can’t say you’re for equal rights and then make an exception.”
+Lowery also impugned black opposition to same-sex marriage, saying: “You can’t say you’re for equal rights and then make an exception.”

 Lowery strongly supported abortion rights, and he called for a moratorium on the use of the death penalty for capital cases in Georgia.